albassort/Mario-Kart-Stream-Analyzer/README.md

 # todo.py

-`./todo.py` ((takes no args))
-todo.py manages compilation of the raw frames, first into cropped greyscale images, and then into binary black and white images.
+`python todo.py` ((takes no args)) todo.py manages compilation of the raw frames, first into cropped greyscale images, and then into binary black and white images.
 This happens at /processed/${digit}.
-It also extracts data from the original folder and moves it over into the new final generated folder at ./channel/out/
+It also extracts data from the original folder and moves it over into the new final generated folder at ./channel/out/digit

+./channel/out/digit/html is where the final archive of the data is compiled to.
+The processed/0 and channel/date and can be deleted if you don't want any backups encase something goes wrong...

+# stats.py
+`python stats.py`

+Used to explore your achives and doesn't need much explaining

+# ID.py
+`python id.py -regen or no arg.`

+Generates a list of consistent elements of all images in id/ranknumbers. compiled to id/ranknumbershtml

+to learn more, read id/README.md and the comments in id.py

+# Roadmap
+V1 has some issues.
+My roadmap is as follows

+-Add GUI (programmed in Nim)

+-Recode pixget to be more efficent and use less pixel checks

+-add more todo.py options, to remove all sources and reduce disk usage.

+-Add item detection

+-Add the ability to scrape twitch bets ((BETA FEATURE, PLEASE CONTACT ME IF YOU ARE A PARTNER AND WANT TO HEL DEVEOPLENT!!!!!!!!!!!!!!!!!!!!!!!!!!!))